RochX/comp320-programming-languages/reflections/week3.md

   I like this way of defining functions as we don't have to create the pattern checking with `if` statements like you would have to do in other non-functional languages.

 ## How the concepts from this week apply to:
  ### Java (or Python, if you prefer)

  > One concept that applies to Java is the idea of testing our functions with a dedicated class.

- ### My Language: AProgrammingLanguage

- > TODO
+  By having to create a dedicated set of tests for our functions, we can easily see if the function is working as intended.
+  It also allows us to make changes to functions to add additional functionality and determine whether we have broken previous uses of the function.

 ## Reflection on the language(s) presented this week: Haskell
 > I found Haskell to be a more interesting and intuitive language than Scheme.
   I found the reading of [Learn You a Haskell](https://learnyouahaskell.com/chapters) to be very helpful for getting the basics down.
   Haskell feels like a powerful functional langauge that is easy to use.
-TODO FINISH

-[You do not need to reflect on the presentation of your own language]

-- Could include similarities and differences between language(s) presented this week and Java (or Python) and your own language.
-- Could address how language(s) presented this week address the concepts introduced this week, and concepts discussed earlier in the quarter.
+  I still found that I had to change my mindset to coding in a functional manner, but the syntax (and mainly the large amount of parenthesis) did not get in the way of programming, unlike Scheme.

 ## Answers/Reflections regarding additional questions posed for this week:
 One of the differences between Scheme and Haskell is whether operators such as + and == are infix or prefix.
 Give an advantage of each.